djmattyg007/doc-link-checker-cli/README.md

 - The output of the `lint` is not currently guaranteed to be stable.
 In future, it may be possible to utilise different reporters with different output, some of which may be declared as stable.
 - What the `lint` command reports as an error may change with minor version bumps.
-The maintainers endeavour to ensure it will not change with patch version bumps.
+The maintainers endeavour to ensure it will not change with patch version bumps, except where there are genuine bugs or regressions in behaviour.

 ## Development